 3. Do not provide sensitive information via email or unofficial communication channels

-SpectroCoin will never send you emails or social media messages asking for your password or pin codes and when in doubt, you can contact directly our support team through the 24/7 Live Chat available on our website.
+SpectroCoin will never send you emails or messages on social media asking for your password or PIN codes.
+In case of doubt, you can contact our support team directly through the 24/7 live chat available on our website.

 4. Beware of suspicious links and documents

 We highly recommend that you do not click on any links or download any files if you are not sure who sent it and why.
 Malicious links that contain ransomware or other types of viruses are disguised as legitimate files/links, which might trick users into downloading or opening them.

 If you have already clicked on the link and it has compromised any of your devices, we recommend that you use the Europol project nomoreransom.org to help you decrypt some types of ransomware.
 Besides decryption tools, they also offer advice and have a list of places you should contact in your country in case you have fallen victim to ransomware.

 The SpectroCoin team advises its users to create and update backup files as well as to update their devices and apps whenever possible.
 In case your phone or computer is compromised, a backup will minimize the impact as your personal data will not be lost forever.

 Antivirus and up-to-date software are also a must, since outdated equipment can leave room for potential security breaches through cyber attacks.
 For a final check of URLs and files, you can also use VirusTotal.
 It will analyze if the domain/file contains malware or whether it is safe to use it.